SwiftGen/SwiftGen/Documentation/SwiftGenKit Contexts/Yaml.md

 The metadata has the following properties:

- - `type`: `String` — The type of the object (Array, Dictionary, Int, Float, String, Bool, Date, Data)
+ - `type`: `String` — The type of the object (Array, Bool, Data, Date, Dictionary, Double, Int, String, Optional and Any)
  - `properties`: `Dictionary` — List of properties metadata (only if a dictionary, repeats this metadata structure)
  - `element`: `Dictionary` — Element metadata (only if an array, repeats this metadata structure)